PreciselyData/Private-Spatial-APIs/docs/guides/feature-only-deployment.md

 # Feature service only deployment

 If you only need search capability from Spatial API (no Mapping or Tiling needed) and only work with TAB file based datasets.
-The deployment described in this section may simplify the dpeloyment process for you.
+The deployment described in this section may simplify the deployment process for you.

 The deployment includes,